Joe Biden backs Susie Lee’s House bid in Nevada

 Amy Vilela, a Democrat running for Nevada’s 4th Congressional District, was endorsed by the National Nurses United, the largest organization of registered nurses in the country.

-The Democratic Governors Association endorsed Nevada Senate Majority Leader Aaron Ford in his gubernatorial bid.
+The Democratic Attorneys General Association endorsed Nevada Senate Majority Leader Aaron Ford in his bid for attorney general.

 Victoria Seaman, one of 11 Republicans running in the 3rd Congressional District, is hosting a fundraising brunch and fashion show on April 7.
 Tickets are $100.
 For details, contact Charity Stevens at 202-701-5487 or charity@victoriaseaman.com.